XpressReal/xpressreal-wiki/en/src/content/docs/guides/getting-started.md

 ## Further reading

-- Read [Install openFyde](/guides/openfyde) for how to install openFyde.
+- Read [Install openFyde/FydeOS](/guides/openfyde-fydeos) for how to install openFyde/FydeOS.